OpenNMT/OpenNMT/docs/tools/tokenization.md

 constitution --> con￨l sti￨l tu￨l tion￨l
 ```

-**3\.
-Troubleshooting**
+!!! note "Note"

-* Use LUA5.2 if you encounter any memory issue while using learn_bpe.lua (ex: -size too big)
+    Use Lua 5.2 if you encounter any memory issue while using `learn_bpe.lua` (e.g. `-size` is too big).
+Otherwise, stay with Lua 5.1 for better efficiency.
-* Stay with LUA5.1 for better efficiency unless more memory is required